-If you’ve been given a conditional approval for a loan you’re probably wondering how it differs from a pre-approval.
+If you’ve been given conditional approval for a loan, you’re probably wondering how it differs from a pre-approval.

 What is a Conditional Approval?

-Because your debt-to-income ratio will not allow you to be responsible for your current mortgage and a new payment.
-A lender will issue a conditional approval.
-The condition being that you must sell your current home before you can close on a new loan.
+Because your debt-to-income ratio will not allow you to be responsible for your current mortgage and new payment, a lender will issue a conditional approval.
+The condition is that you must sell your current home before you can close on a new loan.